-- (3) A person commits an offence if- - (a) the person gives a gift to a political entity; and - (b) the gift is given on behalf of a property developer or a close associate of a property developer; and - (c) the gift, together with any other gift made by the person on behalf of the property developer or close associate in the financial year, is \$250 or more; and - (d) either-
+- (3) A person commits an offence if- - (a) the person gives a gift to a political entity; and - (b) the gift is given on behalf of a property developer or a close associate of a property developer; and - (c) the gift, together with any other gift made by the person on behalf of the property developer or close associate in the financial year, is \$250 or more; and

-(i) at the time the gift is given, the property developer, or a close associate of the property developer, has made 1 or more relevant planning applications that have not been decided; or
+(d) either-

-(ii) in the 7-year period before the gift is given, the property developer, or a close associate of the property developer, has made 3 or more relevant planning applications.
+- (i) at the time the gift is given, the property developer, or a close associate of the property developer, has made 1 or more relevant planning applications that have not been decided; or - (ii) in the 7-year period before the gift is given, the property developer, or a close associate of the property developer, has made 3 or more relevant planning applications.

-- (4) A person commits an offence if- - (a) the person asks another person to give a gift to a political entity on behalf of a property developer or a close associate of a property developer; and - (b) either- - (i) at the time the gift is given, the property developer, or a close associate of the property developer, has made 1 or more relevant planning applications that have not been decided; or - (ii) in the 7-year period before the gift is given, the property developer, or a close associate of the property developer, has made 3 or more relevant planning applications.
+- (4) A person commits an offence if- - (a) the person asks another person (the second person) to give a gift to a political entity on behalf of a property developer or a close associate of a property developer; and - (b) the second person gives the gift, or part of the gift, to the political entity; and - (c) the gift, together with any other gift given to the political entity by the second person at the request of the first person and on behalf of the property developer or close associate of the property developer in the financial year, is \$250 or more; and - (d) either- - (i) at the time the gift is given, the property developer, or a close associate of the property developer, has made 1 or more relevant planning applications that have not been decided; or - (ii) in the 7-year period before the gift is given, the property developer, or a close associate of the property developer, has made 3 or more relevant planning applications.